Graduate Update, 2016:

 Yes!
 The certificate’s courses have given me the bedrock, confidence and resources needed to provide my clients with high-quality, custom-designed sessions.
 As I reflect on the array and range of courses, I still find that they are all important during my preparation and instruction time.
 And all of the courses have been vital to my success as a professional ESL coach.

 Some people are blessed with two fulfilling careers in their lifetime, and others are bold enough to go for a third.
-Dennis Crawford is one of the latter, pursuing his passion for education with the Certificate Program in Teaching English as a Second Language (TESL).
-Crawford, who holds a bachelor's degree in education from Whitworth University and a master's in divinity from Fuller Theological Seminary, adds the TESL certificate to an already-rich résumé that includes careers as a Presbyterian minister and as a real estate agent with Keller Williams Realty.
+Dennis Crawford is one of the latter, pursuing his passion for education with the Certificate Program in Teaching English to Speakers of Other Languages (TESOL).
+Crawford, who holds a bachelor's degree in education from Whitworth University and a master's in divinity from Fuller Theological Seminary, adds the TESOL certificate to an already-rich résumé that includes careers as a Presbyterian minister and as a real estate agent with Keller Williams Realty.

 In his new role as an ESL instructor, Crawford is now substitute teaching and coaching a Russian client.
 In the next few years, Crawford says that he and his partner aim to travel to Europe or Asia to teach English: "To think that I can do my passions, teaching and travel, and make money—okay!
 And love it?
 Good!"